 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the financial statements were the allowance for uncollectible accounts receivable, the useful lives of capital assets, and the actuarially determined liability related to other postemployment benefit obligations and pension liability.
+The most sensitive estimates affecting the financial statements were the allowance for uncollectible accounts receivable, the useful lives of capital assets, and the actuarially determined liabilities relating to pensions and OPEB.
 We evaluated the key factors and assumptions used to develop management's estimates in determining they are reasonable in relation to the financial statements taken as a whole.